netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 OSHI_VM4 released 2015-07-18

 ##########################################################################################
-### 1. Guided tour on Topology3D (web GUI) and local deployment of topologies over mininet
+### 1. Guided tour on RDCL 3D (web GUI) and local deployment of topologies over mininet
 ##########################################################################################

 Click on the "go" launcher icon on the desktop.

-It starts two terminal shells (running django and node.js) and the Firefox browser, opened at the Topology3D page.
+It starts two terminal shells (running django and node.js) and the Chromium browser, opened at the RDCL 3D home page.

+Click on Projects->More Info and add a new project.
+Choose project type OSHI, click on Example project and select example_network_3cr_2p2_2ce.
+Enter a project name and click Create.

+Click on Oshi type->More Info, in the list of Oshi descriptors locate example_network_3cr_2pe_2ce click on the Action drop down menu, select Show Graph

+You can change the view (Data, VLL) using the View button on the left side.

-Using the View menu in the top bar, switch the view to VLL (Virtual Leased Line).
+Switch the view to VLL (Virtual Leased Line).
 A VLL between two CER (Customer Edge Router) is shown.
 This is the service to be realized.

-Using the Deployment menu  in the top bar, click on the Deploy command.
-Now click with the mouse on the Deployment tab at the bottom of the page, to put the focus on it.
-Type:
-> deploy
+Go back to the list of Oshi descriptors and select Deploy among the actions.
+Give a name to the deployment (e.g. the day or the date).
+Click on New agent to create a new deployment agent.
+Call it mininet_agent_3030 and provide as URL http://localhost:3030

-and press enter.
-The deployment of the topology on Mininet will start, at the end in the deployment shell the list of nodes with their management IP address will be shown.
+Click on Deploy, the deployment of the topology on Mininet will start.

+Click on Monitoring on the left sidebar and see the topology of the launched deployment.

-You can press Ctrl and click on a node in the topology and a terminal shell on that node will appear at the bottom of the web page as new tab.
+Right click on a node and select Open console, a terminal shell on that node will appear as new tab.

 You can execute arbitrary commands on the shell of a terminal, for example:
 > ip route